Long Vacation

 Long Vacation (ロングバケーション, also known as ロンバケ) is a Japanese television drama series from Fuji Television, first shown in Japan from 15 April to 24 June 1996.

 The show's high ratings in Japan made Takuya Kimura popular in the Asia-Pacific region and is known as "The King of Ratings".
+It also made Tomoko Yamaguchi a known actress in Japan.

 The characters in the series have something in common: if not jobless, they can do no better than secure a temporary job.
 This is a portrayal of a time when Japan was plagued by deep recession, when its people suffered profound depression from constant failure to earn a stable income.
 The series also portrays how relationships are made and broken, and explores how people come to depend on each other for solace.

 Plot

 Minami and Sena meet when Sena's apartment-mate, Asakura, jilts Minami on their wedding day.
 Minami learns from Sena that Asakura has left, whereabouts unknown.
 Sena allows Minami to move into the apartment, since she is penniless, having given all her money to Asakura, and cannot pay the rent on her apartment.

 This is the beginning of a romance between Sena and Minami.
 Minami and Sena confide in and console each other about their relationship problems and their lack of success in life.
 Sena has a crush on his junior, Ryoko.
 However, Ryoko does not feel the same, instead, she falls for Minami's little brother Shinji.

 Minami meets a professional photographer, Sugisaki, who proposes marriage.
 Although Sugisaki fits Minami's ideal, she feels unsure about her feeling.
 Meanwhile, Sena has a chance of winning a piano competition and going to Boston, joining the symphony orchestra.
 After he wins the contest, he proposes Minami to marry and go with him to Boston.